Can Fulham buck trend to stay in Premier League?

 "They're going to need to incorporate at least four players into the starting 11, I'd say."

-An exciting brand of high-pressing, fast-moving, passing football has propelled the runaway league leaders to 26 wins in 42 games, with a Championship title now looking inevitable with four fixtures remaining and only Bournemouth able to catch them.
+The runaway league leaders have won 26 of their 42 games, with a Championship title now looking inevitable with four fixtures remaining and only Bournemouth able to catch them.

 Serbia striker Mitrovic's jaw-dropping return - smashing Ivan Toney's record of 31 goals in a single Championship season - has epitomised the front-footed intent of Silva's team.